 Quick start: Coding agents¶

 Use coding agents to scaffold, refine, and test Tinybird projects with Tinybird agent skills.
-The prompt below is optimized for setting up the TypeScript SDK.
+The prompts below cover TypeScript SDK, Python SDK, and Tinybird CLI workflows.

 Looking for other ways to start?
 See Quick starts.